kevbradwick/algorithms/README.md

 # Algorithms

-A collection of computer algorithms implemented in Python
+A collection of computer algorithms implemented in Python.